dikortis/LetsTalkETC/Episodes/Episode_15.md

-so far with making imperative languages more functional or attacking functional program on to imperative platforms but to get to get the last you know awesome goodness from from functional programming you've got to finally get rid of your side effects okay and then that means that it's very
+so far with making imperative languages more functional or attacking functional program on to imperative platforms but to get the last you know awesome goodness from functional programming you've got to finally get rid of your side effects okay and then that means that it's very